BE CONFIDENT WITH YOUR DIAGNOSIS. TAKE ADVANTAGE OF A SECOND OPINION.

 • Rest: Avoid activities that may cause injury.

-• Elevation: Elevate the injured part above heart level to reduce swelling and pain.
+• Elevation: Raise the injured area above the heart level to help decrease swelling, improve blood circulation, and achieve better pain relief.

 Preventing Sports Injuries